marcellbarsony/arch/README.md

 ## Objective

-The main objective is to create an automated Arch Linux installation script with as few interactions as possible.
+The main objective is to create a simple installation script that results in neat Arch system, with focus on security.

 ## Features